thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 {% include images-gallery.html imageCollection="entity-from-dashboard-state-4" showListImageTitles="true" %}

 Now, click an action button opposite any entity.
-You will be transitioned to an inner state that shows a widget with entity from dashboard’s state details
+You will be transitioned to an inner state, which contains a widget with the details of the selected entity.

 {% include images-gallery.html imageCollection="entity-from-dashboard-state-5" %}